txstate-etc/featured-search-results/README.md

 in the `App-MWS-featured-search` AD Group in PROD or the `$$staff-current` AD Group in QUAL.

 #### featured results

+Endpoints for manipulating the Mongo document store of Result document records. `GET` and `POST` operations inspect for an optional `validateonly` parameter (no value) to perform their normal tasks but not actually save the data - or throw errors when there are problems - but instead return a `Feedback` array describing any validation issues along with what they would otherwise have returned in the event of an actual submission of the data.

 * `GET /results` : Returns an array of ALL results similar to `/result` below but the alias `entries` include a query hit-`count` total.
 * `POST /result` : Creates a new result from a `RawJsonResult` or uses that data to update any existing result that has the same `url`.